DRY WEATHER HEADING INTO THE WEEKEND

 Your First Alert Weather Forecast:

-Other than a few clouds brushing across northern Wisconsin this morning, skies will be generally sunny.
-There’s a high pressure system that’s heading towards us.
-It will keep our weather quiet for the next few days.
+Skies have been sunny this afternoon.
+We are under the influence of high pressure and that will keep our weather quiet for the next few days.

-Ahead of high pressure, we’ll have a brisk northwest wind through this afternoon.
-Temperatures will be trending down, with highs varying from the upper half of the 30s across the Northwoods, to the mid 40s south of the Fox Valley.
-Then, the wind will veer to the southwest on Saturday, which will give our temperatures a boost.
+We’ve had a brisk NW wind this afternoon with even a few strong gusts out there.
+Highs for most of us are in the low to mid 40′s with the exception of the North where temperatures will stay in the 30s.
+Winds will veer to the southwest on Saturday, which will give our temperatures a boost.
 Highs tomorrow will climb back into the mild 50s with more dry and sunny weather.

 Sunday looks cooler as the wind turns to the northeast.
 That wind will flow into a strong storm system brewing to our west.
 It will bring FEET of snow in Colorado over the next day or so, with heavy rainfall in the Great Plains.
 This storm will inch closer to us early next week...
 While there’s plenty of uncertainty on how much, if any snow we’ll see late Monday and into Tuesday morning, this weathermaker bears watching as we MIGHT see some accumulating snow.
 Keep informed!